 - Experience the spirituality of the Tengboche monastery with a stunning backdrop of Mount Ama Dablam.

-- Navigate a challenging and adventurous Cho La Pass at an elevation of 5,420m above sea level.
+- Navigate a challenging and adventurous Cho La Pass at an elevation of 5,420 m above sea level.

 Day 1